JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 Sleep Tight (Dual Stick shooter with childhood toys) Rise to Ruins (Mac, Would take too long)
 Space Run (create spaceships tower defense) (not on catalina)

+Mar 22 2021

+Evergreen Games:
+1. Serious Sam 1,2,3 VR (while watching TV), Compound
+1. Cities Skylines (First Person Mod, Always morning mod)
+1. Viral EX VR, Rez VR, Xion, Duo,
+2. Deep Space Wife (sequels), Bad ass Babes,
+1. Experience Again: Alien Breed Impact 1,2,3,
+5. Wii Baseball series win!

+Which of The games to practice and win below are important?
+Redout VR, Blasters of the Universe, Burnout Paradise (with wheel), Age of Barbarian

+New Game Excitement Right Now Games:
+1. Bad ass Babes 2 Patreon
+2. Sorority Camp Slashers Patreon
+3. The Masters (Bruce Lee and Ip Man) Patreon

+Games to practice and could win
+1. ----- How long playing once a day?
+1. Racing: Redout VR (how far in am I?
+I love this one.), Thumper VR (two months), Rush (two months),
+2. VR:  The Climb (2wks), Everspace VR (2wks), Xortex in The Lab (1 week), Blasters of the Universe (2 weeks)
+3. Street Fighter V (with mod and Fighting stick), Street Fighter 4, Dead or Alive 5
+	1. How to have more fun with these games?
+Get really good with like one player?
+Watch one video a day and then go play one time?
+Use the fighting stick?
+4. Racing Wheel: Burnout Paradise with the wheel (once a day for two months), Steam VR Racing Wheel Games (once a day for 6 months)
+4. Pointless Fun: V-Racer Hoverbike (1 week), Racket NX (1 week), Table Tennis(6 months),
+5. Shooting:  In Death (1 week for level 1), Gal Gun 2 (2wks),
+6. 2D: Volgarr the Viking (once a day beat it in a month), Age of Barbarian (once a day beat it in a week)
+7. Amiga: Killing Game Show (one month), Cannon Fodder (two months),
+8. Chaos Engine PC (make maps)

+Second Tier For ANY Reason:
+1. Experience Again (kind of long): Beyond Good and Evil (High Res, 3D Stereo), The Hobbit (High Res, 3D Stereo), Portal 2, Red Faction 1 (with open source patch), Hellblade VR, Bloody Zombies,
+1. X-Morph Defense DLC
+1. Assassins Creed Odyssey looks so cool!
+1. No Mans Sky VR (with extensive creative mode building of weird structures just as art)
+3. SkyrimVR (with extensive Mods)
+5. City Builders (epic games store) or Transport Builders